 When treating adrenal fatigue, says Pick, the instinct may be to supplement with missing hormones.
 The real answer lies, however, in correcting the underlying imbalance that is creating the problem.
 “We have a very reductionist approach to medicine and a very polypharmy approach to our symptoms,” she says.
 In other words: “The belief is, if you can’t sleep, you need a sleeping pill.”

 Adrenal fatigue is generally treated, she asserts, with time-honored naturopathic remedies, good nutrition and lots of self-care.
 “The way to deal with most of the patients who come to see us today is through lifestyle medicine,” agrees Lipman.
-(See “Natural Fixes” sidebar.)
+(See “Natural Fixes” below.)

 Shelley Rubalcava agrees.
 “You have to reevaluate your life, and not allow things that are out of your control to overwhelm you,” she says.
 Today, Rubalcava actively protects her adrenal health with more yoga, more meditation, and more quiet time alone.
 “And I don’t push myself,” she says.
 “If I start feeling overwhelmed, stressed or sick, I clear all my appointments and take a day to myself and rest.
 I’m never going back to the way I was.
 I learned the hard way that my health is just too important.”